Certificate valid for

 It forms the basis of assessment as to whether or not a delegate has successfully achieved a satisfactory Level of understanding to be awarded the Temporary Works Supervisor Training Course (TWSTC) certificate.

 The examination lasts for 30 minutes and must be completed within this time.

 Where a delegate has achieved 64%-68% in the examination, the delegate may re-sit the multiple-choice examination by attending another course on the final day, and subsequent arrangements will be at the delegate’s own expense.

 The training provider must make arrangements with the delegate and ensure that the same examination paper is not used twice.

 Should a delegate fail the re-sit, they will be required to take the TWSTC again, or will be offered an alternative course which is considered to match the delegate’s level of knowledge and understanding.

-You will receive a CITB TWSTC Certificate valid for 5 years.
-It takes approximately 6-8 weeks for the CITB to issue certification.
+You will receive a CITB TWSTC digital PDF Certificate valid for 5 years.
+It takes approximately 5 working days for the CITB to issue certification.

 The natural progression from this course would be the Temporary Works Co-ordinator Course (TWCTC) if duties allowed.